Odd Hadwiger number and graph products: Direct Product

-\paragraph{Upper Bound:} We now establish the upper bound.
-First, we show that trees consisting of a single edge and singletons constrain each other.
-Consider a largest odd expansion of a complete graph in $K_t \times K_3$.
+\paragraph{Upper Bound:} Consider a largest odd expansion of a complete graph in $K_t \times K_3$.
 Let $D$ denote the number of trees isomorphic to $K_2$, and let $S$ denote the number of singletons used in the expansion.
-Note that $S\leq 3$.
+It is not hard to see that we have $S\leq 3$.
 Since every remaining tree in the expansion must contain at least three vertices, the total number of trees is at most

-In particular, the total number of trees is bounded by $t+2$, as the number of possible edges is constrained by the number of singletons used in the expansion, as we show below.